awsdocs/amazon-vpc-user-guide/doc_source/vpc-nat-gateway.md

 You cannot route traffic to a NAT gateway through a VPC peering connection, a Site\-to\-Site VPN connection, or AWS Direct Connect\.
 A NAT gateway cannot be used by resources on the other side of these connections\.

-### Best Practice When Sending Traffic to Amazon S3 or DynamoDB<a name="nat-gateway-s3-ddb"></a>
+### Best Practice When Sending Traffic to Amazon S3 or DynamoDB in the Same Region<a name="nat-gateway-s3-ddb"></a>

-To avoid data processing charges for NAT gateways when accessing Amazon S3 and DynamoDB, set up a gateway endpoint and route the traffic through the gateway endpoint instead of the NAT gateway\.
+To avoid data processing charges for NAT gateways when accessing Amazon S3 and DynamoDB that are in the same Region, set up a gateway endpoint and route the traffic through the gateway endpoint instead of the NAT gateway\.
 There are no charges for using a gateway endpoint\.
 For more information, see [Gateway VPC Endpoints](vpce-gateway.md)\.

 ## Working with NAT Gateways<a name="nat-gateway-working-with"></a>